Church of the Holy Rude, Stirling

-The most intriguing historic church in Stirling, built in Scottish Gothic style.
-Holy Rude was built in stages, the oldest part dating to the early 15th century.
+The most intriguing historic church in Stirling, the Church of the Holy Rude is built in Scottish Gothic style.
+The church was built in stages, the oldest part dating to the early 15th century.
 The nave has a lovely 15th-century timber roof, while the massive exterior features thick buttresses between the great windows.

 History